 Who should not get the hepatitis B vaccine?

-Generally seen as a safe vaccine, there are some circumstances in which doctors advise against receiving the HBV vaccine.
+However, there are some circumstances in which doctors advise against getting the HBV vaccine.

 - you’ve had a serious allergic reaction to a previous dose of the hepatitis B vaccine